blockchain-unica/rosetta-smart-contracts/contracts/auction/README.md

 After creation, the contract supports the following actions:
 - **start**, which allows the seller to start the auction.
-- **bid**: after the auction has started and before its duration has expired, this action allows any user to bid any amount of native cryptocurrency, by transferring that amount to the contract.
-In the amount is not greater than the current highest bid, then the contract transfers the old bid to the user.
+- **bid**, which allows any user to bid any amount of native cryptocurrency after the auction has started and before its duration has expired.
+If the the amount of the bid is greater than the current highest bid, then it is transferred to the contract; otherwise, it is returned back to the user.
-- **withdraw**: at any time, participant can withdraw their bid if this is not the currently highest one.
+- **withdraw**, which allows any user, at any time, to withdraw their bid if this is not the currently highest one.
 - **end**, which allows the seller to end the auction after its duration has expired, and to withdraw the highest bid.

 ## Required Features